garrettruss/garrettruss/README.md

 ## About Me

 I am a motivated full stack developer with strong communication and project management skills and experience in the designing, planning, and maintenance of software.
-I wish to work with a diverse team that works towards contributing to the company’s vision and goals
+I wish to work with a diverse team that works towards contributing to the company’s vision and goals.

 ### Tools of the trade